Knee: Varus or valgus deformity

 The degree of varus or valgus deformity can be quantified by the hip-knee-ankle angle, which is an angle between the femoral mechanical axis and the center of the ankle joint.
 It is normally between 1.0° and 1.5° of varus in adults.
 Normal ranges are different in children.

 Hip-knee-ankle angle by age, with 95% prediction interval.

 Chronic pain from osteoarthritis

-Knee osteoarthritis is a major cause of pain and disability worldwide, with prevalence estimated at about 4% of the population, particularly among the elderly.
+Knee osteoarthritis is a major cause of pain and disability worldwide, with prevalence estimated at 4% of the population, particularly among the elderly.
 Radiofrequency ablation of certain knee nerves is an outpatient procedure to reduce chronic arthritic pain.
 Using radiofrequency energy delivered via small electrodes positioned at target genicular nerves, the treatment achieves partial sensory denervation of the joint capsule.
 Despite the extensive innervation of the knee, specifically targeting the superior lateral, superior medial, and inferior medial genicular nerves has proved to be an effective ablation method for reducing chronic knee pain.
 In clinical research, such treatment has been shown to produce about 50% less knee pain for up to two years after the procedure.